In 1995, the first item ever was ordered online on Amazon – a book.

 The usage of image recognition is expected to be the most prevalent in the North American market, which actually correlates with the popularity of and demand for visual content among US consumers.
 As it stands, approximately 75 percent of internet users in the US search for visual content before carrying out a purchase on a regular basis.
 Only a handful (3 percent) do not.

-With the advancement in technology and changes in consumer behavior, you need to keep an eye out for these ecommerce trends in 2020.
-Whichever ecommerce trend you decide to adopt, do it with the aim of improving the shopping experience for your customers, and building a long-lasting relationship with them.
+With the advancement in technology and changes in consumer behavior, you need to keep an eye out for these ecommerce trends in 2021.
+Whichever ecommerce trend you decide to adopt (check out this list of ecommerce website builders), do it with the aim of improving the shopping experience for your customers, and building a long-lasting relationship with them.
 Take your ecommerce evolution to the next level, by evolving with it side-by-side, and taking advantage of these ecommerce trends.

 Summary: Ecommerce Trends